-Table 46.
+Table 45.
 OpenStack Observer rabbitmq job parameters Parameter Action Details Unique ID Enter a unique name for the job Required RabbitMQ username Specify the AMQP user name to connect to the broker.
 Required RabbitMQ password Specify the password to use to connect to the broker.
 Required.
 Must be encrypted.
-RabbitMQ hosts Enter a (comma-seperated) list of hosts in the RabbitMQ cluster.
+RabbitMQ hosts Enter a (comma-separated) list of hosts in the RabbitMQ cluster.
 Required.
-The first successful connection is used.
+Add a comma- separated list of host(s) (for example, host1:5672, host2:5672) to connect to in the RabbitMQ cluster.
+The first host connected to successfully is used.
 Data center name Specify the name of the data center in which the OpenStack instance is running.
 Required.
 If more than one OpenStack instance is run, and duplicate project or tenant names exist, you must disambiguate them here.
 OpenStack username Specify the OpenStack user name to connect as (or to).
 Required OpenStack project name Specify the OpenStack project.
 Optional RabbitMQ virtual host name Specify the virtual host to connect to the broker.
 Optional Use SSL?
 Choose whether to use an SSL connection.
 Optional.
 Choose true or false .
 For RabbitMQ, you must choose true .
 Nova v2 Oslo message queue Specify the Nova v2 Oslo message queue.
 Optional Neutron v2 Oslo message queue Specify the Neutron v2 Oslo message queue.
 Optional Cinder v2 Oslo message queue Specify the Cinder v2 Oslo message queue.
 Optional Heat v2 Oslo message queue Specify the Heat v2 Oslo message queue.
 Optional Number of consumer instances Specify the number of consumer instances to create for each API queue type.
 Optional Observer job description Enter additional information to describe the job.
 Optional